Are you using Puppeteer and want to take a screenshot for testing or web scraping purposes? You're in the right place!Â

 Avoid Getting Blocked While Taking Screenshots

-Anti-bot systems will always prevent you from scraping content, blocking Puppeteer from taking the expected screenshots.
+Modern websites employ anti-bot systems that will prevent you from scraping content.
 You need to bypass them to scrape without getting blocked.

 // import the required library